moj-analytical-services/writing_functions_in_r/README.md

     ## [1] 34

-**Hint**: if you want your function to work with the pipe operator `%>%`, make sure object you want to pipe (usually a dataframe) is the first argument for your function.
+**Hint**: if you want your function to work with the pipe operator `%>%`, make sure the object you want to pipe (usually a dataframe) is the first argument for your function.

 ## Exercises